ohsu-computational-biology/tcr_sequencing_tools/README.md

 Our reads are finally ready to be processed through the MiXCR analysis pipeline.
 This process differs depending on if the data are DNA or RNA.

 ## DNA
+Now with MiXCR version 3.0+, there is only one tool, `analyze`, which will run all of the old `align`, `assemble`, and `export` modules.
+Either create the `todo/analyze.txt` file using the `mixcr/despiked_fastqs` directory, or use the non-todo method.
+See below for the documentation for MiXCR version 2.x.

+**Old version**
 We use three tools from the MiXCR suite: `align`, `assemble`, and `export`.
 Generally use the output of the previous command to form the "todo" file of the next command.
 So the files in `despiked` go into `todo/align.txt`, the files in `align` will go into `todo/assemble.txt`, and the files in `assemble` will go into `todo/exportClones.txt`.
 The tool `50_sbatchMixcrExportAlign.sh` is not used in the standard pipeline and only needs to be run when troubleshooting.
 For each tool, create the todo file, edit the array argument, submit the sbatch,